Finding Your Edge: A Framework for Designing Winnable Games

 Our Philosophy

-Modern portfolio theory treats investors as casinos—optimizing across many parallel outcomes.
+Modern portfolio theory treats investors as casinos — optimising across many parallel outcomes.
 But you live a single financial life, experiencing one sequence of returns.
-We build research infrastructure for this reality: optimizing for geometric compounding and long-term survival, not arithmetic averages.
+Our research starts from this reality: optimising for geometric compounding and long-term survival, not arithmetic averages.

 Research